Norwegian Chess Championship: Rules for participation and other classes

 In general, an even number of participants is sought in the championship section to prevent byes from occurring.

 However, the Landsturnering has several sections for lower-rated players, as well as sections for different age groups.
 In general, players must be members of the Norwegian Chess Federation, or a club affiliated with the federation, although exceptions may be made if the person is a member of another national chess federation.
 To be eligible for a championship title, a player must either be a Norwegian citizen or have been a resident of Norway for the past year.

-The current regulations provide for the following age categories:
+The current regulations provide for the following sections below the Elite section :